hackbg/fadroma/packages/ops/README.md

 In **Fadroma 22.01**, `Contract` covers its functionality.

 In **Fadroma 23**, it groups the `chainId`, `codeId` and `codeHash` that are needed to instantiate an uploaded contract.

-It can be produced by a `Uploader` and can be passed to a `Deployer`.
+It can be produced by a `Uploader` by passing it an `Artifact`.

+It and can be passed to a `Deployer` to get a new `Instance`.

 ```rust
 contract.template = new Template({ chainId, codeId, codeHash })